julianpietsch/baby/README.md

 ...     {k: s[0][k] for k in ('cell_label', 'mother_assign', 'volumes')})
 ```

+## Jupyter notebooks

+More extensive examples for using BABY can be found in the `python/notebooks`
+folder.
+To maintain the repository in a clean state, it's probably best to
+copy these to another directory for routine use.
+If you want to share a
+notebook, you can then specifically add it back to the repository at a useful
+checkpoint.

+The notebooks include a [complete
+example](python/notebooks/example-baby-analysis-fig1.ipynb) for reproducing
+Figure 1e in the associated paper.

 ## Run via a server

 Once installed, you should be able to start a server to accept segmentation